The Road to Bisley:

 Meet & Greet hosted by Great Britain:

 Scattered amongst the matches, receptions and meet & greets were the order of the evenings.
 On the night before the FCWC Individuals, Great Britain hosted a reception in the Bisley Pavilion.
 Good munchies, beverages, and comradeship were had by all.
 Good rifles, bad loads, the triumphs and mishaps of the past week were hashed over.

 F-Class World Individual Championships:

 After all of the “pre-matches” it was time to get Worlds started.
 The Matches were well planned out from the start.
 With over 200 competitors from 14 countries, there were enough F-T/R shooters to fill up one relay entirely (two to a mound).
-This was the best of all worlds.
+This was the best rifle scope for the money.
 Target assignment aside, it was a level playing field, “apples to apples” comparison of the different shooters’ abilities.
 As it happened, the F-T/R relay fired first, but the same would have applied if the F-Open relays had shot first.
 For both days of Individuals, at 800 yards, the winds were generally still developing for the day, so scores were generally quite good, with the top 10 finishers scoring within 2 points of perfect scores.
 The winners of the 800 yard lines both days had scores of 75-9V, just 6 “V”s shy of a “clean-clean”.
 It was excellent shooting.

 800 yard line day 1 top Team USA scores: